Usamahk/Python-SpyderTest/README.md

 Tried to build a similar code to what was gone over in the classification lecture in Andrew Ng's Machine Learning class.

+Using Welch labs YouTube videos, built an iPython notebook to learn basics of neural networks in Python.

 #### Folders:
 - Data
     * txtdata.csv